 Chicano Student Programs is home to some of the most vibrant and active student organizations on campus.
 Each one offers unique networking benefits, special events, leadership opportunities, and community and campus service-learning projects.

-Own the dance floor with our Salsa Club, get and give AB 540 support with PODER or start a brand new student organization as the Riverside Betas did in 2010.
-From the driven scholars of the Latino Business Student Association and Latinos in Science, to the strong women of Mujeres Unidas and MALCS de UCR, our students are Chicano Student Programs, and we are proud of their passion.
+Own the dance floor with our Salsa Club, get and give AB 540 support with PODER or start a brand new student organization, like the Riverside Betas did in 2010.
+From the driven scholars of the Latino Business Student Association and Latinos in Science to the strong women of Mujeres Unidas and MALCS de UCR, our students are Chicano Student Programs, and we are proud of their passion.

 Alpha Pi Sigma

 Alpha Pi Sigma seeks to encourage and promote academic excellence and cultural awareness while helping the Latino community.
 Activities include sponsoring the Susan G. Komen Breast Cancer Foundation.

 Association of Latino Professionals in Finance & Accounting (ALPFA)

 ALPFA is the premier business organization for expanding opportunities for Latino Leadership in the global market.
 ALPFA creates opportunities, adds value and builds relationships for its members, the community, and its business partners while expanding Latino leadership in the global workforce.
 Activities include monthly student and professional conferences as well as an annual national conference.